 FIGURE 1.
-MAP WITH ALL THE SITES INCLUDED IN THE ANALYSES (COLOURS OF THE DOTS BY TECHNOCOMPLEXES?
-BATYMETRY LINES?)
+Distribution map of all sites included in the database

-Results of the permutation test according to data quality criteria are presented on Fig. ….
+Results of the permutation test according to data quality criteria are presented on Fig. 2.
 We do not observe any systematic bias across the entire dataset, but rather a series of short-duration deviations between subsets happening within a relatively limited time-window between c.
 27 and 21 ka calBP, including several episodes of over-representation of non-AMS dates.
 This being said, with the exception of a single episode between c.
 27.2 and 27 ka calBP, this lower rate of AMS dates does not correspond to any higher presence of slightly reliable dates (i.e. lowest quality dates retained for analysis).
 On the contrary, we rather notice a higher frequency of highly reliable dates between c.
 23 and 21 ka calBP.